-Safe parking procedures require that both the parking brake be set and the transmission placed into P (Park) position.
+Safe parking procedures require that both the parking brake be set and the transmission placed into P position (automatic) or in the appropriate gear (manual).
+Failure to do so could cause the vehicle to move unexpectedly or roll away and result in an accident.
 Make sure the gear lever has been pushed as far forward as it can go and cannot be moved without depressing the button at the end of the lever.